uz0/core-pipeline/README.md

    - Tags images appropriately

 3. **Deploy**: Separate jobs for dev and prod environments
-   - Updates Helm values with new image tags
+   - Updates Helm values in core-charts repository
+   - Creates GitHub deployment records
-   - Triggers ArgoCD sync (when configured)
+   - ArgoCD automatically syncs the changes

 ### Required GitHub Secrets

-The pipeline uses GitHub's built-in `GITHUB_TOKEN` for GHCR authentication.
-No additional secrets are required for basic operation.
+The pipeline uses GitHub's built-in `GITHUB_TOKEN` for:
+- GHCR (GitHub Container Registry) authentication
+- Updating the core-charts repository

+**Note**: Ensure the `GITHUB_TOKEN` has write permissions to the core-charts repository.

+### Optional Secrets

-For production deployments, you may want to add:
+For enhanced deployments, you may want to add:
-- `ARGOCD_TOKEN` - For triggering ArgoCD syncs
+- `ARGOCD_TOKEN` - For triggering ArgoCD syncs programmatically
 - `SLACK_WEBHOOK` - For deployment notifications
+- `CHARTS_DEPLOY_KEY` - If using a separate deploy key for core-charts repository

 ## Observability